Time-multiplexed In-memory computation scheme for mapping Quantized Neural Networks on hybrid CMOS-OxRAM building blocks

 BNNs assume only binary values (`+1', `-1') while TNNs assume ternary values (`+1', `0', `-1') for both synaptic weights and neuronal activations.
 BNN based on differential synapses have been explored {demonstrating error resilience to programming failures\cite{Bocquet_2018,Yin_2020}}.
-Recent studies have also shown TNNs realized by using similar BNN hardware that offer sparsity benefits \cite{YinOYLLLW18,Yins_2020,LaborieuxBHKNVP21}.
-In this study, we propose BNN/TNN implementation using fabricated 1T-1R device-based synapses (Fig.~\ref{Fig1}(a)) by exploiting MLC \cite{Hsieh19} OxRAM programming and CMOS sigmoid neuron (on-chip) for classification on Fashion MNIST (FMNIST) dataset \cite{fmnist}.
+Recent studies have also shown TNNs realized by using similar BNN hardware that offer sparsity benefits \cite{YinOYLLLW18,Yins_2020,LaborieuxBHKNVP21}. {Recently some groups have investigated incorporation of device non-idealities during training to further improve error resilience of the final implementation\cite{misba_arxiv}.
+However, this requires increased computational resource during training to account accurately for hardware variability.
+Training using conventional algorithms while resulting in less accuracy may still result in tolerable error resilience at lower computational costs.} In this study, we propose BNN/TNN implementation using fabricated 1T-1R device-based synapses (Fig.~\ref{Fig1}(a)) by exploiting MLC \cite{Hsieh19} OxRAM programming and CMOS sigmoid neuron (on-chip) for classification on Fashion MNIST (FMNIST) dataset \cite{FMNIST1}.
 Key contributions of the work are listed below:

 \begin{enumerate} \item Demonstration of a batchnorm-free end-to-end implementation (synapse and neuron on same die) of CMOS-OxRAM based hardware QNNs (BNN/TNN). \item Time-multiplexed VMM computation using single device per synapse and sequentially-applied input activation. \item Performance comparison of QNNs based on BNN/TNN as well as impact of MLC state distributions using FMNIST dataset. \item Proposed hardware mapping strategy for QNN shows performance change of $<$5\% (decrease of 2-5\% for TNN, increase of 0.2\% for BNN) compared to software-based implementation. \end{enumerate}